 On the other hand, home quilters will surely appreciate a heavy-duty machine for multiple reasons.
 First of all, these models typically have higher lifting presser feet, which means that you can place multiple layers under the needle without struggling for space with the presser foot.
 Secondly, heavy-duty machines are extraordinarily fast.
 Quicker heavy-duty models can make over 1000 stitches per minute, while standard home machines usually cap at around 800 stitches per minute.

-Some semi-industrial models can even run twice as fast as standard home-use sewing machines can.
+The best industrial sewing machines can even run 5 times faster than standard home-use sewing machines can.
 With heavy-duty speeds and high presser feet, free motion quilting is a breeze.
 Finally, the tag ‘heavy-duty’ usually means that the machine has a metal frame and, thus, more weight to its body.
 This can be very useful to tailors handling large projects like king-size bedding or large quilts.
 The heavier body of the machine ensures that your machine won’t shake, move or bounce, even if you handle large projects at top speeds.

 2. Professional Sewing